• E-Commerce

 Comparatively, KWFinder says that “what is the best humidifier” is 4x as difficult to rank for as Jaaxy would have us believe.
 I would be a lot more willing to listen to Jaaxy's side of things if I knew what factors went into its keyword difficulty metric.

-I think that overall Jaaxy is fine, but the keyword metric may indicate that some keywords are a little too easy.
+I think that overall, Jaaxy keyword research tool is fine, but the keyword metric may indicate that some keywords are a little too easy.

 Jaaxy Alphabet Soup

-Jaaxy has a common feature to keyword tools, but they dress it up a bit different.
-It's called Alphabet Soup, and it functions as another method of finding keywords.
+Jaaxy has a common feature to keyword tools, but they dress it up a bit differently.
+It's called Jaaxy Alphabet Soup, and it functions as another method of finding keywords.
 I typed in the word “protein” and here's what I got:

 You see here that the results are unique, but there are so few of them.
 5 results for B, 3 for C, and then it goes all the way to M.